-Turning 65 means you have the option to enroll in the federally-facilitated health insurance program known as Medicare.
-It is a program you have been paying into for your entire career.
+When you turn 65, you’re eligible to enroll in Medicare, a federally facilitated health insurance program.
 Original Medicare (Parts A and B) will cover some, but not all, of your medical expenses.
-The portion not covered is often referred to as a “gap”.
-Medicare supplement plans, appropriately named Medigap plans, are private policies designed to compensate for the medical expenses not covered by Medicare.
+The portion not covered is often referred to as a “gap.”
+Medicare Supplement plans, also called Medigap plans, are policies sold by private insurance companies to help pay for the expenses Medicare does not cover.

 About Medicare Supplement Plans

-There are 11 Medigap plan options in total.
-They are labeled A, B, C, D, F, high-deductible F, G, K, L, M, and N. Plans E, H, I, and J are no longer available.
-For this piece, we are going to focus specifically on Medicare Supplement Plan N.
+There are 10 Medigap plan options in total.
+But we are going to focus on Medicare Supplement Plan N.

-Medigap Plan N has coverage for 4 basic areas:
+Medigap Plan N has coverage for four basic areas:

 - Hospitalization: pays Part A coinsurance and provides coverage for 365 additional days after Medicare benefits end.